This is a guide on how and when to get turnips from Daisy Mae to make a profit in Animal Crossing: New Horizons (ACNH).

 If your friend or an online player has a high Sell Price on their island, you can visit them with Local Connection or Online to sell your Turnips there.

 Offer and find Turnip prices on our Turnip Price Board!

 Turnip Price Trading Board

 Turnips will rot one week after purchase, on the same morning Daisy Mae appears to sell them.
-That said, the last opportunity to sell Turnips is on 10:00 PM on Saturday evening, so they'll be useless after that point either way, unless you plan to eat them.
+The last opportunity to sell Turnips is at 10:00 PM on a Saturday evening.

 You cannot plant turnips.
 Turnips do not work like trees and flowers that grow when you bury them with a shovel.